By Jan Poulsen, Guest Blogger

 Lung cancer?
 But I had never smoked!

 I made an appointment with an oncologist, and the next thing, I knew, I was in the hospital about to have my entire right lung removed.
 I underwent radiation and chemotherapy treatments following the surgery.
 It took some time, but I slowly got my strength back.
 I was found cancer-free after five years and released.
 Then, during my sixth year of remission, an MRI showed a very large tumor in the front of my brain and a smaller tumor in the back of my brain, most likely due to the spread of the lung cancer.
 I had brain surgery to remove the large tumor, and a month later had a radiation procedure, to remove the smaller tumor.
-I was in remission until November 2014, when I had to have the radiation procedure again to remove 6 more tumors from my brain.
-I have been told by my physicians that I am currently in remission.
+I was in remission until last November, when I had to have the radiation procedure again to remove 6 more tumors from my brain.
+I am currently undergoing a new treatment that is working well for me.

 Lung cancer is the “bad boy” of cancers.
 It is the deadliest of all cancers and kills more people annually than the next four cancers — breast, colon, pancreatic, and prostate — combined.
 People assume that if you have lung cancer, you must be a smoker, but that’s not true.
 There are no routine screenings for lung cancer, and many times there are no symptoms.
 So by the time it is detected, it is at stage 3 or 4 and has already spread.